vitest-dev/vitest/docs/api/assert-type.md

   - **Type:** `<T>(value: T): void`

-  You can use this function as an alternative for [`expectTypeOf`](/api/expect-typeof) to easily assert that argument type is equal to provided generic.
+  You can use this function as an alternative for [`expectTypeOf`](/api/expect-typeof) to easily assert that the argument type is equal to the generic provided.

   ```ts
   import { assertType } from 'vitest'